Introduction to Important Types of DNS Servers

 Primary DNS Servers

-This server locates and reads the data from the domain zone file mostly the A records which are located on the web server like Godaddy or Bigrock.
-This primary server is also responsible to send this info to the secondary server.
+This server locates and reads the data from the domain zone file mostly the A records which are located on the webserver like Godaddy or Bigrock.
+This primary server is also responsible for sending this info to the secondary server.

-Here, the zone information is written by the server administrator who commands the server as to how to behave with other servers.
+Here, the server administrator writes the zone information who commands the server as to how to behave with other servers.
 These include mostly the DNS records files that I mentioned previously.
-When a primary server transfers domain zone info from one server to another, it is called as Zone transfer or Zone relocation.
-There are always two DNS servers configured to every domain.
-Primary reason for this is to make the admin’s life easier by having double the security due to multiple servers and also to create a backup.
-Once a primary server is created and zone data is copied, there is actually no need for backup, since all of this is taken care of already because primary server by default copies all this data to the secondary server every time.
+When a primary server transfers domain zone info from one server to another, it is called Zone transfer or Zone relocation.
+There are always two DNS servers configured for every domain.
+The primary reason for this is to make the admin’s life easier by having double the security due to multiple servers and also to create a backup.
+Once a primary server is created and zone data is copied, there is actually no need for backup.
+All of this is taken care of already because the primary server, by default, copies all this data to the secondary server every time.

 Secondary DNS Servers